ratanbajpai/CourseProject/README.md

 ## Natural Language Toolkit (NLTK)

 Similar to Amazon Comprehend the source, data, setup & run video, and presentation for NLTK are in src/nltk, data/nltk and the doc folder.
 The setup for NLTK is relatively easier.
+There is a Jupyter Notebook also provided in the src/nltk directory to see and run the individual processing steps in the NLTK approach.

 ## Comparing Both Approaches